 Compensation of failed course units is a measure to reduce the need for referral assessment where the student has demonstrated academic ability.

-Some programmes e.g. due to professional accreditation requirements may wish to adopt higher standards such as not allowing compensation.
+Some programmes, e.g. due to professional accreditation requirements, may wish to adopt higher standards such as not allowing compensation.
 In such cases these must be agreed by the Faculty and included in Programme Handbooks.

 Credit-rated experience away from the University, such as certain types of study abroad that constitute part of the credit of a UoM programme, may be compensated.